DiXap/ShamirsSecretSharing/README.md

 # Documentation

-All documentation was generated using `pydoc`.
+All documentation was generated using `pdoc`.
 You'll find it inside `docs`.
 I personaly recommend switching to `docs/` and then starting a local server to visualize them:
 ```shell
 $ python -m http.server